USF-IMARS/python-tech-workgroup/agendas-and-planning/2022_spring.md

     * Using github "issues" [here](https://github.com/USF-IMARS/python-tech-workgroup/issues)
 * new members project discussions
     * Carolina: GEE+colab machine learning.
 Take over Luis's project?
 Will return on the 21st.
+* homework:
+    1. create an issue
+    2. tag it "discussion"
-* homework: create an issue, tag it "discussion", and introduce your research interests
+    3. introduce yourself & your research interests
+    4. review & comment on other people's discussion "issues"
+    5. once you have determined a project to work on: put a link to the project repo and close the issue.

 ## 2022-01-07
 * project updates